CGI-FR/IoT-Hub-Portal/README.md

 * You must have an Azure subscription.
 Get an [Azure Free account](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/) to get started.
 * You must have configured an Azure AD B2C Tenant with applications.
 See [Portal AD applications configuration](https://cgi-fr.github.io/IoT-Hub-Portal/stable/b2c-applications) page.
-* Understandr how IoTEdge LoraWAN StarterKit work.
+* Understand how IoT Edge LoraWAN StarterKit work.
 Have a look at [https://azure.github.io/iotedge-lorawan-starterkit](https://azure.github.io/iotedge-lorawan-starterkit) to get started.

 ## Quick Start